grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/03 script editor.md

 excerpt: 'How to use the script editor in k6 Cloud'
 ---

-With the script editor, you can quickly write test scripts from within the web app.
+With the *script editor*, you can quickly write test scripts from within the web app.

 While most users run [k6 Cloud on the CLI](../cloud-tests-from-the-cli/)  with their IDE of choice, organizational security rules vary from organization to organization.
 Some users can't install applications without a review from their security team.

-Fortunately, the *script editor* supports almost all features of k6 right within the web app.
+Fortunately, the script editor supports almost all features of k6, no local machine required.

 <Blockquote mod="warning">